sarunkumar88/wine-app/README.md

 **Fetching dynamic data using zipcode**

-When you enter the zipcode it will list the state and city values in the input element.
+When you enter the zipcode it will list the state and city values in the input element with readonly property.
-For `NY` it will show warning message
-For other states message will not be appear
+For `CT` postal code it will show an additional message For other states message will not be appear